observablehq/runtime/README.md

 #### *variable*.delete()

 [Source](https://github.com/observablehq/runtime/blob/main/src/variable.js) · Deletes this variable’s current definition and name, if any.
-Any variable in this module that references this variable as an input will subsequently throw a ReferenceError.
+Any variable that references this variable as an input will subsequently throw a ReferenceError, unless the variable is subsequently redefined.
 If exactly one other variable defined this variable’s previous name, such that that variable throws a ReferenceError due to its duplicate definition, that variable’s original definition is restored.

+#### *variable*.dispose()

+[Source](https://github.com/observablehq/runtime/blob/main/src/variable.js) · Invalidates this variable’s current value and prevents future computation and observation.
+The variable should no longer be used after being disposed.
+You may also want to delete the variable to invalidate references to the now-disposed variable.

 ### Observers